dummy-image

 Hold Unto Your Notes

-I am entirely against reading your speech like it is the news, but a couple of notes and pointers are helpful.
+I am entirely against reading your speech like it is the news, but some notes and pointers are helpful.
 You could get too excited, exhausted, or nervous and forget your speech.

 Your audience may be too drunk to notice you looking at your notes, and they may not even see.
 If you practice your speech correctly, you will only need pointers to remind you of what to say next, and you can maintain eye contact with the audience.